 What is tax efficient in the UK may not be tax efficient in Spain, and vice-versa.
 For example both premium bond winnings and Individual Savings Accounts (ISAs) are tax-free in the UK.
 However, they may attract considerable tax liability in Spain, so it is likely you may want to restructure any investments of this type before you begin residency in the country.
+What is tax efficient in the UK may not be tax efficient in Spain, and vice-versa.
+For example both premium bond winnings and Individual Savings Accounts (ISAs) are tax-free in the UK.
 Furthermore, you may wish to consider the tax efficiency of the following investments when moving from the UK to Spain:

-- Personal Equity Plans (PEPs) attract capital gains tax on disposal - Investment Bonds Spanish law does not provide for the same beneficial tax-deferred allowance as in the UK - Open Ended Investment Companies (OEICs) - Investment Bonds - UK shares Dividends are taxable in Spain whether the income is received or reinvested
+- Personal Equity Plans (PEPs) attract capital gains tax on disposal - UK pension plans and annuities - Investment Bonds Spanish law does not provide for the same beneficial tax-deferred allowance as in the UK - Open Ended Investment Companies - (OEICs) - Investment Bonds - UK shares Dividends are taxable in Spain whether the income is received or reinvested - ISAs Although it is possible to hold on to an ISA once you have left the UK for Spain, you will be unable to make any further contributions to the account.

-ISAs

-Although it is possible to hold on to an ISA once you have left the UK for Spain, you will be unable to make any further contributions to the account.

 Furthermore, all income and gains derived from an ISA are liable for tax in Spain.
 If you are becoming, or are already, resident in Spain, you should consider the myriad alternative investments available as they are likely to prove more beneficial than an ISA.